MHirschberger/sinatra-recipe-organizer-app/README.md

 # Recipe Organizer App

 Recipe Organizer is a web app that allows a user to create and store their personal recipes and to categorize them as desired.
-Recipes can browse their stored recipes either all at once by title in alphabetical order or by category.
-Users can update and delete stored recipes as needed.
+Users can browse their stored recipes either all at once by title in alphabetical order or by category.
+Users can update and delete stored recipes as needed as well as edit their categories.

 ## Installation and Usage